sharubhat/serverside-developer-notes/part5/topic5/datastream-api-basics.md

 * Setting up Data Types
     * This is the generic type of DataSet or DataStream.
     * This is usually Tuple or any POJO.
 There are 25 Tuple classes available in flink's java library starting from Tuple1 to Tuple 25.
 Basic types such as String, Long, Boolean, Array are also supported.
+    * Requirements for a POJO that can be used as a type in Flink are
+        * They have publically accessible fields or default getter setters.
+        * They have a public empty constructor.
 * Define transformations
     * This is where the data transformation logic is defined.
 Transformations could be creating map which accepts one object and returns one object or flatMap that takes one object and produces zero, one ore more objects, filter, keyBy, reduce, fold, timeWindow, sum etc.
 * User functions